Aurora photography

 Outside of your usual, everyday photography items you would travel with, like additional memory cards, cleaning cloths and your battery charger, there’s a few additional things that will help you up here.

 It doesn't need to be fancy, but you will need one to achieve clear, sharp images because of the longer exposure times.
-If you have the choice, choose one that stands at an appropriate height for you, and if you can avoid extending the centre column, that will help retain greater stability.
+If you have the choice, choose one that stands at an appropriate height for you, and if you can avoid extending the centre column, that will help achieve greater stability.

 Shutter release cable